swcarpentry/git-novice/_episodes/03-create.md

 {: .output}

-Git uses this special subdirectory to store all the information about the project, including all files and sub-directories located within the project's directory.
+Git uses this special subdirectory to store all the information about the project, including all files located within the project's directory and any sub-directories.
 If we ever delete the `.git` subdirectory, we will lose the project's history.